J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 - This condition corresponds to:
 $$\displaylines{g_{\mu\nu}(P)=\delta_{\mu\nu}\hspace{1.5cm}\pd{g_{\mu\nu}}{x^\rho}\Bigg|_P=0 \\ g_{\mu\nu}=\delta_{\mu\nu}+O[(x-x_P)^2]}$$
 - These are the _local Cartesian coordinates_ at point $P$
-- This corresponds to a _local intertial frame_

 - Consider the _Taylor expansion_ of the _coordinate transformation_
 - One can show that since $g_{\mu\nu}'$ has $N(N+1)/2$ _independent values_, and the _coordinates_ ${\partial x'^\rho}/{\partial x'^\sigma}$ has $N^2$ _degrees of freedom_, one can _fix_ $g'_{\mu\nu}$ and still have $N(N-1)/2$ degrees of freedom _remaining_